edadma/backslash/docs/regular-command-reference.md

 ### Description

-Adds two numbers returning the sum, or concatenates two sequences or two strings or two objects, or appends or prepends an item to a sequence.
+Adds two numbers, or concatenates two sequences or two strings or two objects, or appends or prepends an item to a sequence.

 ### Input